aiven/aiven-docs/docs/products/kafka/howto/enable-oidc.md

     provider.
   - `kafka.sasl_oauthbearer_sub_claim_name` (Optional)
     - **Description**: Name of the JWT's subject claim for broker verification.
-This is optional and typically set to `sub`.
+It is typically set to `sub`.
       Corresponds to the Apache Kafka parameter
       `sasl.oauthbearer.sub.claim.name`.
     - **Value**: Enter `sub` or the specific claim name provided